-- The following types of development must be located on sites to which Transport for London PTAL score of 5 or over has been assigned: - a.
+- 1. The following types of development will be supported where they are located on sites with a Transport for London PTAL score of 4 or over, up to 2023, and a score of 5 or over thereafter: - a.
 Sites used predominantly for medical, care or educational purposes. - b.
-Applications which can reasonably be expected to result in an average of 100 or more additional person-trips per day (including servicing) post completion. - In circumstances where a site's PTAL score is less than 5, paragraph 1 of this policy may be waived provided that public transport improvements necessary to elevate the site's PTAL score to 5 or over from completion are secured through planning obligations. - 6.47 An example of a public transport improvement meeting the requirements of this policy is the development of a new health centre which is accompanied by improvements in bus frequency and the re-siting of bus stops to elevate the PTAL value of the health centre's site.
+Applications which can reasonably be expected to result in an average of 100 or more additional person-trips per day (including servicing) post completion. - 2.
+In circumstances where a site's PTAL score is less than 4 or 5, paragraph 1 of this policy may be waived provided that public transport improvements necessary to elevate the site's PTAL score to 4 or 5 or over from completion are secured, or a Travel Plan produced which would provide good accessibility to the new development with measures to mitigate harm from congestion and air pollution.
+Planning obligations should be used to secure these results. - 6.47 An example of a public transport improvement meeting the requirements of this policy is the development of a new health centre which is accompanied by improvements in bus frequency and the re-siting of bus stops to elevate the PTAL value of the health centre's site.

-Policy TT4: Cycle and Car Ownership
+Policy TT4: Cycle and car ownership

-- 6.48 While Policy T2 (Parking and Car-free Development) of the Camden draft Local Plan requires that all new developments are car free, the Plan Area contains no public cycle hire stands and lies some distance outside Transport for London's cycle hire area.
+- 6.48 While Policy T2 (Parking and Car-free Development) of the Camden Local Plan requires that all new developments are car free, the Plan Area contains no public cycle hire stands and lies some distance outside Transport for London's cycle hire area.
 Narrow roads and high volumes of traffic create an unpleasant environment for cyclists, particularly along Fitzjohn's Avenue and Heath Street. - 6.49 The Plan's objectives to reduce motor traffic and improve pedestrian environments can be expected to promote an increase in cycling.
 TfL's Attitudes to Cycling 2014 report shows that 59% and 24% of respondents regarded safety concerns and traffic volumes respectively as the reasons why they had not taken up cycling.
 By contrast, age and poor cycling facilities (including lanes and street parking) were listed by only 10% of respondents. - 6.50 As cycle use grows in the longer-term, and given the lack of a cycle hire scheme, it will become increasingly important that buildings offer safe, covered & convenient residential cycle storage sufficient to support all the occupants of a dwelling.
 This is especially important in the case of apartments, where the unsightly storage of bicycles on apartment balconies is a clear indication that residential cycle storage facilities are inadequate. - 6.51 Provisions for covered street cycle storage in many parts of the Plan Area are limited or would conflict with the area's historic character.
-Therefore, to ensure that development in the Plan Area is sustainable, particularly for families, in the longer-term specific effort is needed to ensure that new apartments are as cycle-friendly as possible.
+Therefore, to ensure that development in the Plan Area is sustainable, particularly for families, in the longer-term specific effort is needed to ensure that new homes are as cycle-friendly as possible.

-Policy TT4: Cycle and Car Ownership
+Policy TT4: Cycle and car ownership

-- 1. All residential developments which involve the provision of new apartments must include within their design (and within the curtilage of the building) at least: - a.
-One cycle parking space for each one-bedroomed apartment. - b.
-Two cycle parking spaces for each two-bedroomed apartment. - c.
-Three cycle parking spaces for each apartment of three bedrooms or over. - 2.
+- 1. In addition to the cycle parking requirements set out in the London Plan, all residential developments with three or more bedrooms should include in their design (and within the curtilage of the building) at least three cycle parking spaces for long-stay use. - 2.
 Each cycle parking space must be secure, under cover and accessible via step-free access from pavement or street level. - 3.
 The requirements of this Policy should apply to the extent that they can be achieved in a manner both viable and sympathetic to the character of the surrounding area.